French corvette Diligente (1794): French service

 Diligente was a sister ship to Naïade.
 They were built to a plan by Pierre-Agustin Lamothe.
 The Royal Navy captured Naïade in 1806 and took her into service as HMS Melville; she was sold for breaking up in 1811.

 Between 30 Mar 1794 and 29 May, Diligente was under the command of lieutenant de vaisseau Lacouture.
 Then from 9 June to 15 December Diligente was under the command of lieutenant de vaisseau Noguez.
 Under these lieutenants' command, Diligente conducted a cruise into the Bay of Biscay, returning to Lorient, visited Brest, cruised into the Atlantic, escorted a convoy to the Île-d'Aix roads, cruised the region around the Azores and returned to Brest, and escorted a convoy from Camaret to Saint-Malo.

 Between 18 March 1795 and 25 July Diligente was in Saint-Malo roads, cruised in the bay of Saint-Brieuc and bay of Granville, and returned to Saint Malo.

 Around 17 July 1797, Diligente escorted a convoy from Mindin (opposite Saint-Nazaire) to Larmor, while still under Noguez's command, who had by then been promoted to capitaine de frégate.

+Quasi War:On 6 September, 1799, under command of "Citizen" Du Bois, she captured American merchantman "America" at (28°00′N 35°00′W) in the Atlantic Ocean.